code-and-effect/effective_test_bot/README.md

 end
 ```

-Or each individually in part of a regular test:
+The individual test suites may also be used as part of a larger test:

 ```ruby
 class PostsTest < ActionDispatch::IntegrationTest